Alternative Versioning

 How do you fix it?

 Existing users will see it as a breaking change because they rely on this behavior.
+Their discount label are suddenly all wrong.
 New users will see it as a bug, I mean the function clearly states that it returns a discount rate!

 I chose this example because it happened to me in 2014 but this is a story for another time.